 Building your own home could remain just a dream unless you manage to put your finances in order before starting the project.
 A self-build mortgage specialist is perhaps the only way to get the funds you need, but what is it, and how to access one?
 Find out how this type of mortgage works, which are its risks, and what to consider before applying.

 A self-build mortgage is a specialist residential loan taken out on a property you are building yourself.
-What makes it different than a standard home mortgage is a way the funds are released into your account.
+What makes it different from a standard home mortgage is the way the funds are released into your account.

-Typically, you will get the first installment when you buy the land, a second tranche when you lay the foundation, and a further payment when the built is up to eaves level.
-The last two installments are paid when the roof is watertight and upon completion, respectively.
+Typically, you will get the first instalment when you buy the land, a second tranche when you lay the foundation, and a further payment when the building is up to eaves level.
+The last two instalments are paid when the roof is watertight and upon completion, respectively.

 Thanks to the gradual release of the funds, the lender not only minimises their risks but also manages your finances, so you won’t run out of money halfway through the project.

 Types of Self-Build Mortgages